 For an estate claim, any money awarded goes into the estate, and is controlled by the terms of the decedent's will.
 If the deceased had no will, then the laws of intestacy control who gets the money.
 These laws typically require the spouse and children to share equally (subject to a few exceptions.)

-Once our firm is hired, we can coordinate both the estate claim and the wrongful death claim, and provide detailed guidance to your family.How Can Anyone Put a Value on a Human Life?
+Once our firm is hired, we can coordinate both the estate claim and the wrongful death claim, and provide detailed guidance to your family to maximize your recovery for all claims due to the death.How Can Anyone Put a Value on a Human Life?

 This is a really tough task.
 Under Georgia law, the jury is allowed to award the "full value of the life" including both the "economic losses" as well as the "intangible value" of life.
 There is no set formula for calculating the value of a human life.
 After hearing all the evidence in the case, the jurors are guided by "the enlightened conscious" of all the members of the jury.
 The jury's verdict must be unanimous, so the ultimate award is likely to be the result of a compromise among the jurors.

-We have helped many families who have lost loved ones due to another's negligence.
+We have helped many families with wrongful death claims.
 Mr. Hall and our trial team have decades of experience in this area.
 We can help remove many of the worries you may be facing.
 When you hire our firm, you will get personal and detailed attention from Mr. Hall and our entire trial team.
 We handle a low volume of cases - allowing us to spend time getting to know you and your family.
 We routinely develop personal relationships with our clients and their families.